 My research develops and applies computational and demographic methods to examine questions in population health.
 In one line of research, I investigate mortality disparities and dynamics in the United States using large-scale administrative data.
-In a second line of research, I develop and apply network-based methods to sample hard-to-reach populations and estimate mortality rates in humanitarian emergencies.
+In a second line of research, I develop and apply network-based methods to sample hard-to-reach populations and estimate mortality rates.

-My work has been published or is forthcoming in Demography, Population and Development Review, Demographic Research, and Population Research and Policy Review, among other outlets.
+My work has been published in Demography, Population and Development Review, Demographic Research, and Population Research and Policy Review, among other outlets.

 View my CV.